Demiton

 The Defence ERP overrun alone is 700x the cost of OCDS.
 'Cost-prohibitive' is doing a lot of work in that Finance briefing.

-NSW Treasury built and ran the only working sub-national OCDS endpoint in Australia for seven years.
+NSW Treasury built and ran the only working sub-national OCDS endpoint in Australia from 2018 to March 2025.
 There is no published line item for what it cost, because it was small enough to live inside business-as-usual budget.
 The whole thing was a Node.js wrapper over the existing tender database.
 The UK Cabinet Office built the Central Digital Platform inside existing baseline funding.

 "Cost-prohibitive" is the cleanest Yes-Minister sentence I have seen this decade.